kennethlove/django-shapeshifter/README.md

 You use `django-shapeshifter` just like you use Django's built-in class-based views.
-You should be able to use the provided views with any mixins you're already using in your project, too, like `LoginRequired`.
+You should be able to use the provided views with any mixins you're already using in your project, too, like `LoginRequiredMixin`.

 Let's look at using the view with a few standard forms: